-Lien Priority The lien of the 2016A Bonds on the Net Revenues is a first lien on such revenues and will be on a parity with the projected Net Revenues are at least 120% of debt service.
+Lien Priority The lien of the 2019A Bonds on the Net Revenues is a first lien on such revenues and will be on a parity with historical and projected Net Revenues are at least 120% of debt service.
 This description of the requirements for the issuance of Additional Bonds is only a summary of the complete requirements.
-See "ADDITIONAL BONDS - Additional Parity
+See "ADDITIONAL"